AnywhereFitness2021/AF_Backend/README.md

 ## Test Data

 I have populated the database with test data for both Users and Classes, so feel free to use the endpoints to interact with the database however you see fit.
-I will not add authorization requirements to restricted API operations until later on in the week (to make testing easier for the front end).
+Note that you cannot actually login with any of the test users because their passwords are not hashed in the database.